-- decreased land costs due to smaller lot sizes - decreased development costs due to proximity to existing infrastructure - increased opportunities to develop a variety of housing options for different lifestyles - decreased automobile dependency due to proximity to amenities such as schools, shops, services and jobs - increased viability of mass transportation - preservation of natural resources such as agricultural land and water resources.8
+- decreased land costs due to smaller lot sizes - decreased development costs due to proximity to existing infrastructure - increased opportunities to develop a variety of housing options for different lifestyles - decreased automobile dependency due to proximity to amenities such as schools, shops, services and jobs - · increased viability of mass transportation - preservation of natural resources such as agricultural land and water resources.s

-Central Vermont Regional Planning Commission.
-2007.
-CVRPC Northwest Build-out Study Summary Report.
+7 Central Vermont Regional Planning Commission, 2007, CVRPC Northwest Build out Study Summary Report will to the CVRPC Economic & Policy Resources forecast, 3,890 new housing units will

-Local Government Commission and U.S. EPA.
+8 Local Government Commission and U.S. EPA.
 2003.
 Creating Great Neighborhoods: Density in Your Community.

-In spite of these benefits, rural municipalities continue to see higher housing growth than larger communities with the infrastructure available to support more dense growth.
-While it is widely believed that this is driven by market forces/consumer preference, that perception may not be the entire story.
-In fact, a 2005 survey, by the Vermont Forum on Sprawl concluded that 80% of Vermont residents believe that "action should prevent sprawl," and, more surprisingly, that 33% of Vermonters would choose to live in an urban/village setting over a rural one if such a choice was available.
-This latter figure represents a 65% increase over the number making this choice in a 1998 poll.
+In spite of these benefits, rural municipalities continue to see higher housing growth than larger communities with the infrastructure -available to support more dense growth.
+While -it is widely believed that this is driven by market forces/consumer preference, that perception may not be the entire story.
+In fact, a 2005 survey by the Vermont Forum on Sprawl concluded that 80% of Vermont residents believe that "action should prevent sprawl," and, more surprisingly, that 33% of Vermonters would choose to live in an urban/village setting over a rural one if such a choice was available.
+This latter figure represents a 65% -increase over the number making this choice- in a 1998 poll.

-Local regulations and attitudes may be compounding the problem as well.
+Local -regulations- and attitudes may be compounding the problem as well.
 GIS "Density Sampling", conducted as part of the Northwest Build-out Project indicated that, in many traditional village and urban areas, allowable densities are often considerably less than that displayed by existing neighborhoods.
-NIMBY-ism (not-in-my-back-yard) has also been cited as a factor occasionally inhibiting denser new-development.
+NIMBY-ism- (not-in-my-back-yard) has -also been cited as a factor occasionally inhibiting denser new-development.